 Now I’m not just talking about just writing, drawing, and all that kind of creativity.

-This is said to mean that when we don’t busy ourselves with productive things, we are likely going to start causing some problems!
+This is said to mean that when we don’t busy ourselves with productive things, we are likely going to start causing problems.

 The problems can start innocent enough, maybe telling a few more fibs than usual.
-But, if the devil is allowed to play for too long the more intense the problems become increasingly mischievous.
+But, if the devil is allowed to play for too long the more the problems become increasingly troublesome.

 I am an addict in recovery.
 Before i got clean, my problems were of high intensity.
-I was dying and killing other people around me.
+I was dying and harming those around me.

 Actually, so much energy at times that I have no clue what to do with it.
 And all this energy, when not used responsibly becomes intense anxiety.

-Staying comfortable may be attractive.
-But seeking comfort for too long turns into the habit of living on Default.
+But seeking Comfort Seeking turns into the habit of living on Default.

 The dilemma I find is that whether I choose to create, or refuse to, there is going to be anxiety.

 When I choose to create, I get the anxiety up front.
-Because to create is to challenge myself, and doing things that challenge me can be stressful!
+Because to create is to challenge ourselves, and doing things that are challenging can be stressful.

 The funny thing is that more often than not, when I am sliding into Default Mode, I don’t even realize it.
-I may fool myself into thinking that i don’t need to challenge myself like I once needed to.
+I may fool myself into thinking that I don’t need to challenge myself like I once needed.